theKashey/react-focus-lock/README.md

  Thus means - Trap will be still active, be the time you _may_ want move(return) focus on componentWillUnmount.
 Please deffer this action with a zero-timeout.

 # How it works
- Everything thing is simple - react-focus-lock just dont left focus left boundaries of component, and do something only if escape attempt was succeeded.
+ Everything thing is simple - react-focus-lock just don't let focus leave boundaries of a component, and is doing something only if escape attempt was successful.

  It is not altering tabbing behavior at all.
 We are good citizens.

 # Not only for React
  Uses [focus-lock](https://github.com/theKashey/focus-lock/) under the hood.
 It does also provide support for Vue.js and Vanilla DOM solutions

-# More
-Dont forget to lock the scroll to complete the picture.
- [react-scroll-locky](https://github.com/theKashey/react-scroll-locky) - browser scrollbars hiding, you were looking for.

 # Warning!
 Two different _focus-lock-managers_ or even different version of a single one, active simultaneously will FIGHT!